4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 QBO has this as an “Other expense” when scrolling through detail type, however, it might make more sense to show this an “expense” since it is part of operating expenses.
 For detail type, you can use other general/administrative expense

 You would then create accounts for accumulated depreciation for each asset.
 This allows you to monitor the depreciated value of each asset.
 The accumulated depreciation asset account is a “contra” account since it will always have a negative balance while assets are usually positive.
 The account in QBO would be created as a “property, plant and equipment” account where you would selected accumulated depreciation as the detail type.
-When name the account it is common practice to call it accumulated depreciation (depn) – computer or furniture etc. depending on the category of asset to which it applies.
+When naming the account it is common practice to call it accumulated depreciation (depn) – computer or furniture etc. depending on the category of asset to which it applies.

 The journal entry for depreciation is simply: